Gerson (footballer, born 1997): Roma

 After being linked to several top European clubs in the winter of 2015–16, Gerson sealed a move to Italian club Roma on 4 January for around €15m.

 On 27 November 2016, Gerson started his first game with Roma against Pescara.

 Loan to Fiorentina

 On 20 July 2018, Gerson joined Fiorentina on loan until 30 June 2019.

 Flamengo

 On 12 July 2019 Gerson signed with Brazilian club Flamengo through 2023.
 The €11.8m (R$49.7m) transfer fee made Gerson the most expensive Brazilian player ever signed by a Brazilian club at the time.

-At the beginning of the 2021 season Gerson won the 2021 Supercopa do Brasil, the 2021 Campeonato Carioca and helped Flamengo qualify for the round of 16 at the 2021 Copa Libertadores before moving to Olympique de Marseille ahead of the 2021-22 European season.
+At the beginning of the 2021 season Gerson won the 2020 Campeonato Brasileiro, the 2021 Supercopa do Brasil, the 2021 Campeonato Carioca and helped Flamengo qualify for the round of 16 at the 2021 Copa Libertadores before moving to Olympique de Marseille ahead of the 2021-22 European season.

 Marseille

 On 9 June 2021, French club Olympique de Marseille announced that they reached an agreement in principle with Flamengo for the transfer of Gerson.
 Following a successful medical examination, he signed a five-year contract with the club, and was presented with the number 8 jersey on 1 July.